 In summary, the work of SWR involves:

 Supporting refugees in Stafford.
-SWR became a partner with Staffordshire County Council and its commissioned services from Refugee Action and Spring Housing for the Government’s Syrian Vulnerable Persons Resettlement Scheme (VPRS).
+SWR became a partner with Staffordshire County Council and its commissioned services from Refugee Action and Spring Housing for the Government’s Syrian Vulnerable Persons Resettlement scheme (SVPR).
 Our support involved organising social events for the Syrian refugees to meet together, weekly language support, friendship via our Befrienders scheme, sourcing donated goods and furniture and general support with their integration into life in Stafford.
-Since then other refugees have become aware of our support and they come along to our regular social events.
-These events range from a regular informal get together fpr a chat over coffee to bigger occasional events such as a coach trip to London to see the sights, a day at the seaside in Llandudno, coach led sports sessions at the leisure centre, a barbecue on Cannock Chase, and an annual festive party with gifts from Santa.
+Over the years the support has included bigger occasional events such as a coach trip to London to see the sights, a day at the seaside in Llandudno, coach led sports sessions at the leisure centre, barbecues on Cannock Chase, and an annual festive party with gifts from Santa.
 Plus in October 2019, the families were gifted a 3 day holiday altogether to an outdoor activity centre called Whitemoor Lakes.
-We envisage ongoing support to be based around the Befrienders scheme from here on.

 Campaigning.
-SWR Campaigns group is pressing SCC and SBC to receive more refugees in the UK than the promised 20,000 over 5 years including the OurTurn campaign of Safe Passage.
+SWR Campaigns group is pressing SCC and SBC to receive more refugees in the UK than the promised 20,000 over 5 years.
 We work with our local MP to prompt the Government to quicken up their procedures and to ask for more unaccompanied children to be resettled in the UK.
+We recently campaigned around the new Borders Bill.

 All of this work is done by our team of volunteers, but more help is needed especially with ongoing areas like fundraising and publicity.
 Many of the local schools have requested workshops/assemblies but the Education team need more volunteers to deliver these sessions.
 If you want to find out more about how you could help in any of these areas, please fill in the form on the volunteer for us page.